 PUVA (sometimes called photochemotherapy) is mainly used to treat skin symptoms during early CTCL.
 It uses a drug called psoralen (P), which makes your skin sensitive to ultraviolet light (UVA).
 You can take psoralen as a tablet or you can soak in a bath with psoralen liquid.

 The tablets are usually taken 2 hours before the UVA light treatment.
 This is to allow enough time for the drug to reach your skin.
 If you have psoralen in a bath, you usually have to soak your body for 15 minutes.

 Once the drug has had time to collect in your skin, you go into an enclosed, air-conditioned cabinet to have the ultraviolet light treatment.
 You may have this treatment a few times a week over several weeks until your skin improves.
 Sometimes, PUVA can be used again if your skin symptoms come back.

 Side effects of PUVA

-You need to be extra careful for 24 hours after the psoralen.
+You need to take extra precautions for 24 hours after taking the psoralen.
 During this time, you should protect your skin from sunlight even through windows.
 If you took psoralen as tablets, you should wear sunglasses to protect your eyes outdoors or near fluorescent lights.

-Radiotherapy uses high-energy rays to destroy cancer cells.
+Radiotherapy uses high-energy rays to destroy cancer cells, while doing as little harm as possible to nearby healthy cells.
 It is an effective treatment for early CTCL.
 It can be used to treat an area of the body affected by CTCL.

 Possible side effects include redness of the skin and hair loss in the area being treated.
 Let your doctor or radiographer know about any side effects so they can help.